planetfederal/workshops/workshops/geoserver/slides/slides.rst

     Click OK when done.

 You will see that only the countries that have populations greater than one hundred million are displayed.
-In the case of South America, only Brazil’s feature is shown.
+In the case of South America, only Brazil's feature is shown.
 All other country features are not shown as part of the layer.